Invertibility for non-Hermitian and symmetric random band matrices with sublinear bandwidth and discrete entries: The proof for the independent case

-The proof of this theorem follows from exhausting all the possible values for $\rho_\mu(v_{I_k}),1\leq k\leq \lfloor n/e_n\rfloor+1$ and using the inverse Littlewood-Offord counting theorem, Theorem \ref{inversetheorem}, for vectors in case (3).
-We first consider two special cases:
+\textbf{Classification of the arithmetic condition of each vector.} The proof of this theorem follows from exhausting all the possible values for $\rho_\mu(v_{I_k}),1\leq k\leq \lfloor n/e_n\rfloor+1$ and using the inverse Littlewood-Offord counting theorem, Theorem \ref{inversetheorem}, for vectors in case (3).
+We will consider two special scenarios (A), (B) and one general scenario (C).

+For scenario (A) we assume that all the components $v_{I_k}$ belong to case (3) above except the label $k=n_\mathbf{I}$.
+For scenario (B) we roughly assume that each $v_{I_k}$ is in either case (1) or case (2) above, and finally the general scenario (C) roughly covers the case where each $v_{I_k}$ can be of category either (1) or (2) or (3).
+For technical reasons we will consider a slightly more general scenario $(B')$, so that $(A)\cup (B)\cup (B')\cup (C)$ covers all possibilities.